Would-be Conqueror In Tsarist Russia Turns Up Losing Card

 Opening on a (historically accurate) gambling craze sweeping 1806 St. Petersburg, the exotic faro dens presided over by gypsy singers and dancers (Maroussia Dimitrevitch, Violette Elvin) are haunted by a lowly captain in the Engineers division of the Tsar’s army named Herman Suvorin (Walbrook).
-Considering himself too impoverished to participate in these games of reckless chance, Suvorin looks hungrily over the hunched shoulder of feverish play — overhearing stories related to the Curse of the Queen of Spades — and imagines himself in the seats of his aristocratic betters, such as that occupied by his friend, the wealthy and well-connected Andrei (Ronald Howard).
-Nursing financial and militaristic ambitions on a scale equal to the meteoric rise of his similarly lowborn hero Napoleon, international scourge of European power and privilege, a casual visit to a musty bookseller’s shop — where an accidental unshelving of his military idol’s campaigns lurches forth a volume of a decidedly different character to the dust-covered floor below — seems to answer his own fixation on attaining wealth and power.
+Considering himself too impoverished to participate in these games of reckless chance and feverish play, Suvorin, overhearing stories related to the Curse of the Queen of Spades, looks hungrily over the hunched shoulders of his aristocratic betters and imagines himself in their place; particularly in the oft-occupied seat of his friend, the wealthy and well-connected Andrei (Ronald Howard).
+Nursing financial and militaristic ambitions on a scale equal to the meteoric rise of his similarly lowborn hero Napoleon, international scourge of European power and privilege, a casual visit to a musty bookseller’s shop, where an accidental unshelving of his military idol’s campaigns lurches forth a volume of a decidedly different character to the dust-covered floor below, seems to answer his own fixation on attaining wealth and power.

-Based on Alexander Pushkin’s 1834 story, which evoked the dire uncertainty of a previous generation of Russian history in its tale of dark obsession, grim inheritance, and thwarted ambition, the 1949 British filming of Queen of Spades — displanted by distances of two continents and one century — nevertheless spiritually (dis)embodies its moribund milieu with the startling creepiness of an open casket, postmortem transaction — polyphonic vocalizations ringing spectrally throughout an Expressionistic Orthodox cathedral — between a live soul and a dead one.
-As one of the more effective evocations of the supernatural on film, the unknown and inexplicable nature of Suvorin and Countess Ravenskaya’s three “meetings” depicted in the film — a both silent (on her part) and shrieking (on his), pistol-threatening interview in the countess’s chambers; the aforementioned, funeral-set encounter between a live corpse and a dead one; and finally the visitation of the roaring midnight voice, fire-breathing the cards’ winning secrets through Suvorin’s darkened chambers like a hurricane inferno — are most astonishing for their dramatic and psychological ambiguity.
+Based on Alexander Pushkin’s 1834 story, which evoked the dire uncertainty of a previous generation of Russian history in its tale of dark obsession, grim inheritance, and thwarted ambition, the 1949 British filming of Queen of Spades, displanted by distances of two continents and one century, nevertheless spiritually (dis)embodies its moribund milieu, polyphonic vocalizations ringing spectrally throughout an Expressionist Orthodox cathedral, with the startling creepiness of an open-casket, postmortem transaction between a live soul and a dead one.
+These exchanges between the barely-living and the near-dead include a both silent (on her part) and shrieking (on his), pistol-bearing interview in the countess’s chambers; the aforementioned, funeral-set encounter between a live corpse and a dead one; and finally the visitation of the roaring midnight voice, fire-breathing the cards’ winning secrets through Suvorin’s darkened chambers like a hurricane inferno.
+As one of the more effective evocations of the supernatural on film, the uncanny nature of Suvorin and Countess Ravenskaya’s trio of morbid interactions depicted in the film are most astonishing for their dramatic, psychological, and indeed metaphysical ambiguity.

 As may be attested to, perhaps, by this rather breathless review.
-If one’s interest has been nevertheless piqued by the reviewer’s poor performance, however, Kino Lorber’s deluxe Blu-ray — admirably preserving a pellucid visual presentation receiving much attention and acclaim at worldwide festivals and revivals the past decade — comes with many special features to recommend it further, including an as always passionate filmed introduction from Martin Scorsese, an incisive video-recorded analysis from critic and author Philip Horne, two lengthy audio clips of director Thorold Dickinson — the first recorded for a 1951 film society interview and the second for an introduction to a 1968 screening — and finally a feature-length commentary from film critic Nick Pinkerton.
+If one’s interest has been nevertheless piqued by the reviewer’s poor performance, however, Kino Lorber’s deluxe Blu-ray, admirably preserving a pellucid visual presentation receiving much attention and acclaim at worldwide festivals and revivals the past decade, comes with many special features to recommend it further, including an as always passionate filmed introduction from Martin Scorsese, an incisive video-recorded analysis from critic and author Philip Horne, two lengthy audio clips from 1951 and 1968 featuring director Thorold Dickinson, and finally a feature-length commentary from film critic Nick Pinkerton.
 The last is certainly the most informative on the complicated genesis of the film, its unusual production, and most of all Queen of Spades’ unique quality and lingering effect; the latter even seeming to raise the emotional temperature of the commentator’s accustomed monotone to an at times almost Walbrookian level.

 A key work of British cinema, almost apart from its traditions, yet entirely a part of its consistent level of quality, Queen of Spades will, one hopes, continue to cast its (haunting) spell over receptive vewers for many (haunted) generations to come.